Duquesne University: Athletics

 The Duquesne Dukes play varsity football, men's and women's basketball, women's bowling, men's and women's cross country, men's and women's soccer, women's swimming & diving, men's and women's tennis, men's and women's outdoor track & field, women's indoor track & field, women's lacrosse, women's rowing, and women's volleyball at the National Collegiate Athletic Association (NCAA) Division I level and in either the Atlantic 10 Conference or the Northeast Conference (football and bowling).
 In recent years, Duquesne football was a member of the NCAA Division I Metro Atlantic Athletic Conference.
-Duquesne has two ice hockey teams that play ACHA hockey as members of College Hockey Mid-America (Division 1) and College Hockey East (Division 3).
+Duquesne started varsity women's triathlon in the 2023-24 academic year and will start varsity women's golf and acrobatics and tumbling in 2024-25.

-The fight song for Duquesne is "Victory Song (Red and Blue)."
+Duquesne has two notable club ice hockey teams that play in the ACHA as members of College Hockey Mid-America (Division 1) and College Hockey East (Division 3).